fastify/.github/SECURITY.md

 guidelines to ensure the ecosystem as a whole isn't disrupted due to improperly reported vulnerabilities:

-* Avoid creating new "informative" reports on HackerOne.
-Only create new HackerOne reports on a vulnerability if you are absolutely sure this should be tagged as an actual vulnerability.
-Third-party vendors and individuals are tracking any new vulnerabilities reported in HackerOne and will flag them as such for their customers (think about snyk, npm audit, ...).
+* Avoid creating new "informative" reports on GitHub Security Advisory.
+Only create new security reports on a vulnerability if you are absolutely sure this should be tagged as an actual vulnerability.
+Third-party vendors and individuals are tracking any new vulnerabilities reported in GitHub Security Advisory and will flag them as such for their customers (think about snyk, npm audit, ...).
-* HackerOne reports should never be created and triaged by the same person.
-If you are creating a HackerOne report for a vulnerability that you found, or on behalf of someone else, there should always be a 2nd Security Team member who triages it.
+* Security reports should never be created and triaged by the same person.
+If you are creating a security report for a vulnerability that you found, or on behalf of someone else, there should always be a 2nd Security Team member who triages it.
 If in doubt, invite more Fastify Collaborators to help triage the validity of the report.
 In any case, the report should follow the same process